Pauli Halstead: Behavioral Health’s Ranch House Project on Highway 49

 Neighbors say the problems are due to consistent drug use by the clients, with a known drug house nearby.
 Maggie Maloney, owner of Rainbow Market, located across the highway, said that recently a raging mentally ill client threatened to kill one of her employees.
 He is no longer allowed in the store.

 Due to the potential of disturbing the wetlands on the property, former owners were denied their projects.
-Trenching and expanding the septic line across the wetland water path, is the very definition of disturbing the wetlands.
-“You would think the County would be charged with protecting and preserving these wetlands,, Byrne argued.
+Trenching and expanding the septic line across the wetland water path, the very definition of disturbing the wetlands.
+“You would think the County would be charged with protecting and preserving these wetlands”, Byrne argued.
 The same standards should apply no matter who is doing the project.
-He further elucidated that no private developer would be permitted to write their own ”Proposed Mitigation Report.”
+He further elucidated that no private developer would be permitted to write their own ‘Proposed Mitigation Report’.
 The County, however wrote their own report, conveniently downplaying the impact to the wetlands, thus representing a conflict of interest.

 Prior to the installation of the solar farm on the property, a 2015 letter to the Eden Ranch Homeowners Association states, “The County has taken steps to protect the existing wetlands and drainages and has developed a management plan for these protections.
 The remaining 6.5 acres will remain undeveloped.”
 Why, all of a sudden, is the County allowed to renege on this agreement and further disturb the wetlands?